KavinKohli/python-qrcode-generator/README.md

 ## 🎥 Demo

-> 📌 Here is a quick preview of the QR generator in action:
+>  Here is a quick preview of the QR generator in action:

 ![QR Generator Demo](assets/demo.gif)

 ---

-## ✨ Features

-✔ Generate QR codes instantly
-✔ Save QR codes as PNG files
-✔ Minimal & clean Python code
-✔ Works on all platforms (Windows / Linux / macOS)
-✔ Virtual environment support

----

-## 🛠 Technologies Used
+## Technologies Used

 | Tool / Library | Purpose |
 |----------------|---------|